Oxford Study Abroad

 For the 27th consecutive year, the Ohio State University and the University of Oxford will offer their Summer Pre-Law Program at the University of Oxford in Oxford, England.
-The program, which is the oldest overseas pre-law program in existence, will be from July2 to August 3, 2012.
+The program, which is the oldest overseas pre-law program in existence, will be from June 29 to August 3, 2014.

-Associate Dean Bruce S. Johnson of the Ohio State University Moritz College of Law will be the Co-Director of the program, along with Dr. Christopher Whelan of the University of Oxford.
-Professor Johnson will teach a course on the Introduction to the Anglo-American Legal System.
+Assistant Dean for Academic Affairs Monte Smith of the Ohio State University Moritz College of Law will be the Co-Director of the program, along with Dr. Christopher Whelan of the University of Oxford.
+Asst.
+Dean Smith will teach a course on the Introduction to the Anglo-American Legal System.
 Professor Whelan will teach a course on Law and Society.
 Other lectures are taught by a group of scholars from the prestigious Centre for Socio-Legal Studies, primarily of the University of Oxford.
 In keeping with the English university tutorial system, each student will be assigned an Oxford tutor to work with them individually on a major paper.
 Students will earn six hours of graded Ohio State credit for the course.

 It is generally known that the American legal system developed out of Great Britain's legal system, and the strong influence of English law is still apparent in our system of law.
 Studying in a university that, for some 900 years, has had a major role in developing the current Anglo-American legal system, is valuable preparation for students who are contemplating studying law in America.
 In addition, we specifically devote time to helping pre-law students hone the skills necessary for success in American law schools.